-For employers whose businesses are severely impacted by the MCO and are unable to pay employees their full salaries during the Period, employers may need to consider other cost cutting measures.
+Employers whose businesses are severely impacted by the situation and are unable to pay employees their full salaries employers may consider other cost cutting measures.

-While an argument may be made that due to supervening events beyond the control of both parties, the contract of employment temporarily cannot be performed by either party in a fundamental way and as the employee has not been able to fulfil the obligation to work, the employer is not required to fulfil its obligation to pay during the Period, this position has significant legal and practical risks especially in view of the public position taken by MOHR.
-We recommend that legal advice be obtained in dealing with potential measures that can be implemented during this time.
+While an argument may be made that due to supervening events beyond the control of both parties, the contract of employment temporarily cannot or could not be performed by either party in a fundamental way and as the employee was not able to fulfil the obligation to work, the employer is not required to fulfil its obligation to pay during the Period, this position has significant legal and practical risks especially in view of the public position taken by MOHR.
+We recommend that legal advice be obtained in dealing with potential measures that can be implemented to reduce costs.

-What about employees currently on sick leave and maternity leave during the Period?
+- What about employees currently on sick leave and maternity leave?

-Can employers require their employees to come back to work during the Period if the employers’ business are permitted to operate during this Period?
+- Can employers require their employees to come back to work during the CMCO if the employers’ business is permitted to operate?

-If the nature of your business falls under essential services as identified in the New Regulations or has otherwise been granted permission to operate, your business can continue subject to the conditions imposed by the Government.
-As such, if your employees have been granted approved annual leave during this Period, and if the needs of the business make it necessary, you may revoke the approval of the annual leave to require employees to return to work.
+If the nature of your business does not fall within one of the restricted activities listed or your business is not in one of the states which is not adopting the CMCO, your business can operate subject to compliance with the relevant SOP issued by the government.
+As such, if your employees have been granted approved annual leave during the CMCO, and if the needs of the business make it necessary, you may revoke the approval of the annual leave to require employees to return to work.

-Employees in non-essential departments or aspects of your business ought to be allowed to work from home instead of being present at the work premises.
+Employees in non-essential departments or aspects of your business are encouraged to be allowed to work from home instead of being present at the work premises.

-Can employees travel on business during the Period?
+- Can employees travel on business during the Period or CMCO period?

-Employers may not require their Malaysian employees to travel out of country during this Period (see Regulation 3 of the New Regulations).
+Employers may not require their Malaysian employees to travel out of country during this Period.
 There is no similar prohibition on travel out of Malaysia for foreign employees.

-Under the guidance from the National Security Council and the Immigration Department, foreign employees (and their dependents, where applicable) in possession of valid work passes or foreign nationals possessing Long Term Social Visit Passes are not allowed to return to Malaysia during the Period but are exempted if they are employees of essential services businesses.
+Under the guidance from the National Security Council and the Immigration Department, foreign employees (and their dependents, where applicable) in possession of valid work passes or foreign nationals possessing Long Term Social Visit Passes are not allowed to return to Malaysia but are exempted if they are employees of essential services businesses.
 A letter of confirmation from the employer is required for this purpose and must be furnished to the Immigration Department of Malaysia upon entry into Malaysia.
-They will be subject to healthcare screenings and quarantine at designated quarantine areas (see Regulation 8 of the New Regulations).
+They will be subject to healthcare screenings and quarantine at designated quarantine areas.

-There are no restrictions on foreign nationals remaining in employment in Malaysia during the Period.
+There are no restrictions on foreign nationals remaining in employment in Malaysia.

-How should employers deal with Malaysian employees who return from overseas during this Period?
+- How should employers deal with Malaysian employees returning from abroad?

-All Malaysians, Malaysian permanent residents or expatriates (under permissible circumstances) who return to Malaysia during the Period are required to undergo a health examination upon arrival and will be required to undergo quarantine at a designated quarantine area for 14 days (see Regulation 8 of the New Regulations).
+All Malaysians, Malaysian permanent residents or expatriates (under permissible circumstances) who return to Malaysia during the Period are required to undergo a health examination upon arrival and will be required to undergo quarantine at a designated quarantine area for 14 days.
 During this period of quarantine, regardless of whether it overlaps with the Period, employers may not require the relevant employees in question to attend the workplace.
 The same principles regarding annual or unpaid leave will apply during the quarantine period.

 Yes, employers facing financial difficulties as a result of the Covid-19 pandemic may find it necessary to reduce its business costs and expense by amongst others undertaking retrenchments, lay-offs and/or pay-cuts.